If you’re considering growing hostas in pots, smaller sized hostas do very well in containers in the right potting soil, water, and sunlight ratios.

 The container size will depend on the size of the hosta you have.
 When you pick out your pot, make sure you leave two or three inches of room between the pot wall and the plant itself.
 You pot them just like you would your house plants.
 Look at the root ball and make sure that the pot is around one-inch better.
 You’ll most likely have to repot them in the spring, but this will give them a solid foundation to grow the first year and put down strong roots to keep the hosta healthy.

-Double-check that there is adequate drainage in the pot because hostas like water, but they don’t like sitting in water.
+Double-check that there is adequate drainage in the pot because hostas like water, but they don’t enjoy sitting in water.
 I like to drill extra holes in the bottom of my containers to ensure they drain when I water them.
-You don’t have to put rocks in the bottom of the container, but it’s an optional step if you’re really worried about overwatering them.
+You don’t have to put rocks in the bottom of the container, but it’s an optional step if you’re really worried about over watering them.

 Get high-quality, fresh potting mix.
 Avoid using garden soil because it’s too heavy.
 Potting mix also drains water better and absorbs it better than garden soil, and this helps feed your hostas so they can grow in this confined space.
 Remove your plants from the container and gently pull off any large roots that wrap around the root ball.
 Pry the center mass apart and shake out the roots.
 Pop the hosta into your container and pack it with potting mix.
 Add a light layer of mulch or sheet moss dampened with water across the top.
 Give your hosta a thorough watering and set it out in the shade.